greg-maceachern12/Foto/README.md

-Open NewProduct.xcworkspace for working project.
-Database is provided by Firebase Realtime Database.
-Serverside code is written in JavaScript can be found in functions>index.js and is used for detecting new changes in the database and providing notifications to users.
-This project utilizes cococapods and runs several libraries such as DropDown, Cosmos, SDWebImage etc. A comprehensive view of all of the pods can be found in the Pods folder

 # Foto
 This is a marketplace iOS application written in Swift which can locate local content creators in your area and help you get in contact with them!
 <h3 align="center">